Baidoo89/my-inventory-saas/my-inventory-saas/PROJECT_DOCUMENTATION.md

-# StockFlow: Technical Documentation & System Design
+# SmartStock: Technical Documentation & System Design

 **Student Name:** [Your Name]
 **Project Title:** Design and Implementation of a Cloud-Based Inventory Management & POS System for SMEs